usercharly123/VI_Curiosity_Project/README.md

 - fifth argument (True here): bool, whether to load the model.
 When set to False, trains from scratch
 - sixth argument (False here): bool, whether to permute the action space of the agent

+### Observing the results
+There are two types of results that you can observe.

+#### Reward curves
+The intrinsic and extrinsic rewards are in a tensorboard event file all along the training.
+Depending on the reward_mode that you chose, the event file will be located in events/reward_mode/.
+You can then use the Plots.ipynb script to easily visualize them.

+#### Behavior of the agent
+With the training, we also have access to the final weights of the model, which are saved in models/reward_mode/Pyramid.onnx.
+You can use the onnx_adding_constants.py file with the path to modify the onnx file in order to make it compatible with the Unity Editor.
+This will generate a Pyramid_modified.onnx file.

+Then, in Unity, you can select the agent in the "Hierarchy" tab under "AreaPB", and select the Pyramid_modified.onnx file you just generated.
+An easy way to do so can be to copy paste the Pyramid_modified.onnx file into the "Pyramids" folder used in Unity (this folder is under ml-agents/Project/Assets/ML-Agents/Examples/Pyramids).
+You can now click on the "Run" button at the top of the tab to observe the behavior of the agent with your trained policy.

 ## **Mario environment**